How much money will I save by quitting smoking?

 Do you want to save this article to read later?
 You need to be signed in for this feature

-Today is No Smoking Day.
+Today marks the start of Stoptober.
 How much money can you actually save by giving up smoking for good?

-Today is No Smoking Day, so if you're packing in the fags, let’s take a look at how much money you can save by quitting smoking.
+Today is the start of Stoptober, so if you're packing in the fags, let’s take a look at how much money you can save by quitting smoking.

 The cost of your habit